 Vaccines save between two and three million lives per year by protecting individuals from diseases such as measles, mumps, diphtheria, pertussis, tetanus and others.
 Clean water is the only other public intervention to save more lives than vaccines.
 Despite their life-saving benefits, however, parental resistance toward childhood vaccinations is increasing.

-Just a few months ago, news came out about a new measles outbreak in Europe.
+In 2017, news came out about a new measles outbreak in Europe.
 Seventeen unvaccinated children died as a result of this outbreak.
 Measles cases have popped up in Australia, the U.S., Canada and other countries worldwide.

 Health care professionals and public health advocates struggle to create engaging, effective messages to achieve what is called herd immunity.
 Vaccination works best at controlling disease if enough people (95 percent of the population) are vaccinated, providing protection to those who are vaccinated as well as those vulnerable individuals who are too young, who have weakened immune systems or who have medical reasons for not receiving vaccines.

 With others, I recently conducted a study of clinical trainees’ responses to vaccine-hesitant parents.
 Results were consistent with national trends suggesting that we need to better support health care professionals and patients through difficult conversations when there are disagreements or concerns about vaccines.
 As we observe National Immunization Month, now is an especially good time to discuss these important issues.